Identifying amphetamines (and methamphetamines), opiates, as well as metabolites of cocaine and marijuana in meconium specimens

 Chain of custody is required whenever the results of testing could be used in a court of law.
 Its purpose is to protect the rights of the individual contributing the specimen by demonstrating that it was under the control of personnel involved with testing the specimen at all times; this control implies that the opportunity for specimen tampering would be limited.
 Since the evidence of illicit drug use during pregnancy can be cause for separating the baby from the mother, a complete chain of custody ensures that the test results are appropriate for legal proceedings.

 The disposition of drug in meconium is not well understood.
 The proposed mechanism is that the fetus excretes drug into bile and amniotic fluid.
-Drug accumulates in meconium either by direct deposit from bile or through swallowing of amniotic fluid.(2) The first evidence of meconium in the fetal intestine appears at approximately the 10th to 12th week of gestation, and slowly moves into the colon by the 16th week of gestation.(3) Therefore, the presence of drugs in meconium has been proposed to be indicative of in utero drug exposure during the final 4 to 5 months of pregnancy, a longer historical measure than is possible by urinalysis.(2)
+Drug accumulates in meconium either by direct deposit from bile or through swallowing of amniotic fluid.(2) The first evidence of meconium in the fetal intestine appears at approximately the 10th to 12th week of gestation and slowly moves into the colon by the 16th week of gestation.(3) Therefore, the presence of drugs in meconium has been proposed to be indicative of in utero drug exposure during the final 4 to 5 months of pregnancy, a longer historical measure than is possible by urinalysis.(2)

 Negative

-Positives are reported with a quantitative LC-MS/MS result.
+Positives are reported with a quantitative liquid chromatography tandem mass spectrometry result.

-Cutoff concentrations
+Cutoff concentrations by enzyme-linked immunosorbent assay:

-Amphetamines by ELISA: 100 ng/g
+Amphetamines: 100 ng/g

-Methamphetamine by ELISA: 100 ng/g
+Methamphetamine: 100 ng/g

-Benzoylecgonine (cocaine metabolite) by ELISA: 100 ng/g
+Benzoylecgonine (cocaine metabolite): 100 ng/g

-Opiates by ELISA: 100 ng/g
+Opiates: 100 ng/g

-Tetrahydrocannabinol carboxylic acid (marijuana metabolite) by ELISA: 20 ng/g
+Tetrahydrocannabinol carboxylic acid (marijuana metabolite): 20 ng/g

-Phencyclidine by ELISA: 20 ng/g
+Phencyclidine: 20 ng/g

 The limit of quantitation varies for each of these drug groups.